Gordon Moore, Intel co-founder who coined chip rule, dies at 94

 Gordon Moore, the Intel Corp. co-founder whose theory on computer-chip development became the yardstick for progress in the electronics industry, has died.
 He was 94.

-Moore died peacefully surrounded by family at his home in Hawaii on Friday, the Gordon and Betty Moore Foundation said in a statement.
+Moore died peacefully, surrounded by family at his home in Hawaii on Friday, the Gordon and Betty Moore Foundation said in a statement.

 A founder of industry pioneer Fairchild Semiconductor, Moore in 1968 co-founded Intel, which grew into the world’s largest semiconductor maker at one point.
 The Santa Clara, California-based company supplies about 80% of the world’s personal computers with their most important part, the microprocessor.
 Moore was chief executive officer from 1975 to 1987.